ufs-community/land-DA_workflow/README.md

 >update .gitmodules to point to your forks/branches
 >git submodule update --init --recursive

-(note: landDA_workflow also has submodules. same process for .gitmodules in that repo if you need to change these).
+(note: DA_update also has submodules. same process for .gitmodules in that repo if you need to change these).

 4) Make your code changes.